enbility/cemd/README.md

 This repository will __NOT__ be continued as of 16th June 2024.
 Instead all use case implementations, fixes and improvements are being moved into the [eebus-go](https://github.com/enbility/eebus-go) library and are then useable by any type of service.

+As of June 29th 2024 all the use case implementations are part of the [eebus-go](https://github.com/enbility/eebus-go) starting with its release [v0.6.0](https://github.com/enbility/eebus-go/releases/tag/v0.6.0)

+This repository is now deprecated.

 ## Introduction

 This library provides a foundation to implement energy management solutions using the [eebus-go](https://github.com/enbility/eebus-go) library.
 It is designed to be included either directly into go projects, or it will be able to run as a daemon for other systems interact with (to be implemented).